 Nobody’s sure quite how the bodies have been preserved for all these years.
 Perhaps the constant dry atmosphere is responsible, the limestone walls or the methane gas that leaks up from the soggy ground underneath.

 The vaults were owned by wealthy families and some coffins are highly decorated with gold studs and fancy plaques.
 The Earls of Leitrim have some of the most elaborate and expensive coffins – apart from the 3rd Earl.
 He was known as a selfish man so his family gave him a plain coffin.
 Some family members even gave up their own place in the vault so they wouldn’t have to be buried next to him.

-Inside several of the individual cells in the vaults you can see coffins, stacked every which-way, generations of the same family lying on top of one another.
-Some coffins have collapsed under the weight of the ones on top, the bones of arms and legs spilling out.
+Inside several of the individual vault cells, you can see coffins stacked every which-way.
+Generations of the same family lie on top of one another.
+Some coffins collapsed under the weight of the ones on top, so the bones of arms and legs spill out.

 This is how St Michan’s mummies came to be on display.
 The church wouldn’t crack open coffins just to give visitors a look.
 They’re simply on view because of the conditions and natural deterioration found in this particular vault.

 The ‘Big Four’

 The most visible mummies in the vaults are four mummified corpses, which have no lids on their coffins and are displayed together.
 Still very life-like, a layer of dust covers their leathery skin.
 They’re dubbed the Unknown, the Thief, the Nun and the Crusader.
 Some of them are nearly 1,000 years old.

 One of them, six-and-a-half foot tall, is believed to have been a soldier who returned from the Crusades.
 800 years ago, his height would have made him a veritable giant.
 He lies with his legs broken and crossed under him in order to fit in the coffin.
 He lies with one of his hands slightly in the air, stretched out of the casket; legend has it that those who touch his finger will have good fortune.